How Uber quietly redesigned its interface for the rest of the world

 Of course, building a single app for billions of people located across multiple continents can’t take into account all of the cultural differences at play.
 The team tried to accommodate that too, particularly when it came to social norms around calling and texting drivers.
 Jalasutram says that users in India would always call their driver immediately to let them know where they were, but users in Brazil and El Salvador didn’t feel comfortable having their phones out on the street, so they’d send text messages to their driver instead.
 He tried to accommodate these subtle differences in the app.
 “Depending on where Lite is being launched, the teams there and users there have the flexibility of having options they prefer culturally,” he say.
 “If you want to text, Lite has option of just letting you text.”

 The process of building Lite was an exercise in abandoning assumptions about how people use technology and asking them directly.
 Andhare says that cultural differences will continue to inform Uber’s product decisions going forward.
 “The notion of inconvenience is very different in different parts of the world,” he says.
 “Where we as citizens of Silicon Valley may shudder to walk a certain amount, people in India and other parts of the world are very much okay with it.
-But they value the certainty of the ride and comfort and they’re willing to deal it with what we’d consider inconvenience.
+But they value the certainty of the ride and comfort and they’re willing to deal with what we’d consider inconvenience.
 We’re experimenting with understanding those ideas.”